The Top Five Men’s Health Threats and Ways To Prevent Them

 #2 – Cancer: Early detection is the key to beating cancer.
 Regular visits to your physician are critical, as well as the scheduling of procedures such as annual colonoscopies, prostate exams and skin cancer screenings.

 #3 – Accidents: We live in a fast-paced world, and accidents happen.
-Don’t forget to do simple things like wear your seatbelt, follow the speed limit, stay away from power lines, and operate tools and machinery with the proper safety equipment.
+Remember to do simple things like wear your seatbelt, follow the speed limit, stay away from power lines and operate tools and machinery with the proper safety equipment.

 • See a doctor if you have a cough or cold that won’t go away.